blouyakis/emt_basic/module_3_test.md

 ### Q36 🟢
 **Front**
-Proper disposal of used epinephrine auto-injector:
+Which of the following is the proper method of disposing of a used epinephrine auto-injector?
 · Bend needle · Leave at scene · Take to ED trash · **Rigid biohazard sharps container**

 **Back**